stone-payments/blah/README.md

 ### Using the virtual environment

-To activate on UNIX-based systems: `source venv/bin/activate` To deactivate: `deactivate`
+To activate on UNIX-based systems: `source venv/bin/activate`.
+To deactivate: `deactivate`.